Reporting Boundary: UK operations

 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.

-Childbase Partnership, an employee-owned childcare company that have 43 nurseries providing ‘Sound Foundations’ for children aged 0-5 years, has achieved Planet Mark certification.
+Childbase Partnership, an employee-owned childcare company that has 43 nurseries providing ‘Sound Foundations’ for children aged 0-5 years, has achieved Planet Mark certification.

-This is Childbase Partnership’s third year of business carbon footprint reporting and Planet Mark certification.
+This is Childbase Partnership’s fourth year of business carbon footprint reporting and Planet Mark certification.
 Since certifying to Planet Mark, the company has set a target to reduce emissions by 5% annually.

-Childbase Partnership’s total carbon footprint in the year ending October 2020 was 1,085.6 tCO2e, a reduction of 6.8%.
-Childbase Partnership’s total carbon per employee in the year ending in October 2020 was 0.5 tCO2e, a reduction of 32.2%.
+Childbase Partnership’s total carbon footprint in the year ending October 2021 was 1,023.4 tC0₂e, a reduction of 3%.
+Childbase Partnership’s total carbon per employee in the year ending in October 2021 was 0.5 tC0₂e, a reduction of 13.1%.

 “I am so pleased to see Childbase’s continued progress on carbon reduction this year.
 Their sites throughout the country have embraced environmental policies that have made this possible.
 The team’s hard work is something they can demonstrate to all of the children they take care for, creating change not just in the present day, but in the future, too.
 I am proud of the great steps forward by the team, and hope to see continued success in years to come.”